-Brett practises in commercial law, and has particular expertise in property law.
+Brett practises in commercial law, and has particular expertise in property, and banking and finance law.

 He is also a Lecturer in Property Law in the Master of Laws (Juris Doctor) at Monash University.